QuasiChicken90/DiscordLink/README.md

 Real-time forwarding of in-game chat messages to a Discord channel using webhooks.

 # Installation
-- Enable Beta-API's in your minecraft world in experimental settings
+- Import the Minecraft bedrock world from your server and into your minecraft bedrock client, go the world settings and enable Beta-API's
+- Add the behavior pack to your world, and import it back into your server
 - In your server, navigate to config/default/permissions.json and the add server-net module, or copy and paste the following below into permissions.json:
   ```json
   {